 Mary Deane Sorcinelli, associate provost for faculty development and professor of educational policy and research administration, Amherst, was a distinguished visiting professor in Fall 2009, when she delivered a lecture on "How to Develop an Effective Mentoring Network."
 Sorcinelli received her EDD from the University of Massachusetts Amherst with concentrations in higher education and faculty development; her MA in English from Mount Holyoke College, South Hadley, Massachusetts; and her BA in English from Westfield State College, Westfield, Massachusetts.
 She is the recipient of the Innovation Award, Professional and Organizational Development (POD) Network in Higher Education; Bob Pierleoni Spirit of POD Award; Theodore M. Hesburgh Award; and Dorothy Harlow Award; among many others.

-Sir John Meurig Thomas, world-renowned chemist and an honorary professor of materials science at the University of Cambridge, delivered an English Public Lecture in Fall 2009 at Oriental Hall, AUC Tahrir Square.
+Sir John Meurig Thomas, a world-renowned chemist and an honorary professor of materials science at the University of Cambridge, delivered an English Public Lecture in Fall 2009 at Oriental Hall, AUC Tahrir Square.
 Reviving the discoveries of Michael Faraday at AUC, Thomas highlighted Faraday’s achievements and discoveries that contributed to the world of science and technology.
-Thomas is the emeritus professor of chemistry at the Davy Faraday Research Laboratory of the Royal Institution and is the recipient of 20 honorary degrees, more than 100 named lectureships and holds more than 40 honorary fellowships in universities and colleges worldwide.
+Thomas is the emeritus professor of chemistry at the Davy Faraday Research Laboratory of the Royal Institution and is the recipient of 20 honorary degrees, more than 100 named lectureships, and holds more than 40 honorary fellowships in universities and colleges worldwide.

-John Prendergast, human rights activist, offered solutions to failing US policy in Northeast Africa in a lecture he delivered at AUC in Spring 2008.
+John Prendergast, the human rights activist, offered solutions to failing US policy in Northeast Africa in a lecture he delivered at AUC in Spring 2008.
 Prendergast was an adviser to the U.S. State Department and the White House and a senior adviser to the International Crisis Group.
 Prendergast spent most of his career focusing on crisis issues in Africa, including bringing international attention to the genocide in Sudan and the violence of the Lord’s Resistance Army in Uganda.
-Prendergast is co-chair of ENOUGH, a joint project of the crisis group and the Center for American Progress that aims to end the crimes against humanity in Darfur, northern Uganda and eastern Congo.
+Prendergast is co-chair of ENOUGH, a joint project of the crisis group and the Center for American Progress that aims to end the crimes against humanity in Darfur, northern Uganda, and eastern Congo.
 He is also a supporter of the Genocide Intervention Network.

-Jan Assmann, noted scholar of ancient Egyptian religion, came was a visiting professor during an exciting time, as his first lecture was interrupted due to an excess of tear gas.
+Jan Assmann, a noted scholar of ancient Egyptian religion, came as a visiting professor during an exciting time, as his first lecture was interrupted due to an excess of tear gas.
 Nonetheless, he carried on, delivering a total of five lectures and meeting with students and faculty members at a series of AUC-hosted events.
 His lectures were: "Polytheism and Monotheism," "Total Religion," "Akhenaten and Moses," "Egyptian Religious Thought," and "The Afterlife of Ancient Egypt in European Memory."
 Assmann is hoping to prepare a monograph based on the lecture series and has submitted a prospectus for consideration to AUC Press.

 Michael Wood is the Charles Barnwell Straut Class of 1923 Professor of English and Comparative Literature at Princeton University.
 Wood studied French and German at Cambridge University and has taught at Columbia University and at the University of Exeter in the UK.
 He has written books on Vladimir Nabokov, Luis Bunuel, Franz Kafka and Gabriel Garcia Marquez, as well as The Road to Delphi, a study of the ancient and continuing allure of oracles.
 Among his other books are America in the Movies and Children of Silence.
 He is a regular contributor to the London Review of Books and the New York Review of Books.
 At Princeton, he teaches mainly contemporary fiction, modern poetry and the theory and history of criticism.
 His most recent book is Literature and the Taste of Knowledge.
 Wood was a long-time colleague and friend of Edward Said, and edited and introduced Said's posthumous book On Late Style: Music and Literature Against the Grain.